betsysavage/RemoteWorkAnalysis/README.md

 ![demographics](https://github.com/betsysavage/RemoteWorkAnalysis/blob/d0ada1ff3e33a1015c4d7f0dc3b69c8db6f4e162/Resources/Images/dashboard%20png/demographics.png)

 * There were 3019 respondents that answered the survey over the two-year period.
 * Millennials and Gen X make up most of the remote workers surveyed.
-Gez Z made up only a small percentage of the respondents as they are still entering the workforce.
+Gen Z made up only a small percentage of the respondents as they are still entering the workforce.
 * There were 1,570 males, and 1,443 female respondents.
 Six responded as unknown.
 * The average age for workers surveyed was between the ages of 40 and 45 years old.
 * Overall, the younger employees were more heavily weighted towards being female, whereas the age increased males outweighed the number of females.